The provisions of the Foreign Account Tax Compliance Act (FATCA) were enacted in the United States (US) in March 2010.

 The US and Cyprus governments signed a MODEL 1 Intergovernmental Agreement (IGA) on 2 December 2014 for the automatic exchange of the reported information with the US’s Internal Revenue Service (IRS).

-Under the MODEL 1 IGA, Cyprus Financial Institutions that fall within the scope of FATCA have to register with the IRS by the end of the year and become FATCA compliant.
+Under the MODEL 1 IGA, Cyprus Financial Institutions that fall within the scope of FATCA had to register with the IRS by the end of the year and become FATCA compliant.
 However, Cypriot Financial Institutions that fall within the scope of FATCA were advised to register by the 22 December 2014 in order to be included in the list of registered companies for 2014.

 Registering with the IRS and obtaining a GIIN (Global Intermediary Identification Number) imposes certain additional due diligence procedures and reporting obligations on US persons.
 FATCA is focused on strengthening information reporting and withholding compliance with respect to US persons who invest directly or indirectly through the ownership of foreign interests.
 To achieve this goal, FATCA requires Foreign Financial Institutions (FFIs) to provide information to IRS on accounts held directly or indirectly by US persons.